-Business Digitalisation
+Business Digitalization

 We developed an O2O system that is tailored to our retail network and allows our customers to make purchases on demand even if the desired item is out of stock at a particular location, which in turn both enhances customers' shopping experience and drives our sales.
-Sales contributed by the self-developed O2O system increased by RMB1.4 million, or approximately 1.7%, from RMB81.6 million in 2018 to RMB83.0 million in 2019.
+Sales contributed by the self-developed O2O system increased by RMB3.7 million, or approximately 4.5%, from RMB83.0 million in 2019 to RMB86.7 million in 2020.

-We have launched our social network-based commerce and marketing program in collaboration with Weimob (微 盟) and started to sell and deliver our products on WeChat in the form of WeChat Mini Programs and WeChat Official Accounts during the year.
+We have launched our social network-based commerce and marketing program in collaboration with Weimob (微盟) and started to sell and deliver our products on WeChat in the form of WeChat Mini Programs and WeChat Official Accounts.
+Total revenue derived from the WeChat stores was RMB20.4 million in 2020 (2019: Nil).

-Our Customer Relationship Management (CRM) system has been online and we are also working on a customer loyalty program with an aim to further promote customer loyalty, encourage repeat purchases and cross-selling.
+As our Customer Relationship Management (CRM) system has been online, we are also working on a customer loyalty program with an aim to further promote customer loyalty, encourage repeat purchases and cross-selling.